gabelula/rust-workshop/README.md

 # RUST Workshop for Beginners

-This is a workshop (RailsBridge's style) for programmers that want to learn Rust.
+This is a workshop (RailsBridge-style) for programmers that want to learn Rust.

 ###### Date